 Buick’s five vehicle lineup adds new technology for 2015, with each model (minus the Enclave) adding Wi-Fi hotspot capability via a 4G LTE connection.

 This service is offered by Buick’s parent company, GM, through their OnStar suite of technology.
 It works like a cell phone plan, you pay a monthly rate for a block of data to use via their service; each new Buick comes with three free months of the service for car buyers to try out.

-The Verano, the first compact car Buick has offered in over a decade, is the entry level model.
+Buick’s smallest car offering is the Verano, the first compact car Buick has offered in over a decade.
 It comes with similar styling to the Regal and standard 18-inch wheels.
 Inside, the materials are upscale and features like acoustic glass and triple-sealed doors make for a quieter, more comfortable interior space than expected for a car of this size and price.
-For 2014, the Verano adds forward collision warning and lane departure warning as available safety features.

 Next up is the midsize Regal sedan, which is also offered as the performance-oriented Regal GS and the the Regal eAssist.
-2014 brings a number of updates to the Regal, which include updated exterior styling, overhauled interior controls, a new engine option, and optional all-wheel drive.
+Last year the Regal got a series of updates which included updated exterior styling, overhauled interior controls, a new engine option, and optional all-wheel drive.

-The midsize LaCrosse is the flagship sedan for Buick and also gets a slew of updates for 2014 that mirror those in the Regal: exterior styling updates, active grille shutters for increased fuel economy, revised interior layout, and more available technology.
-The available direct-injected V-6 makes 303-hp and can also take E85 ethanol instead of gas.
-All-wheel drive is available as an option.
+The midsize LaCrosse is the flagship sedan for Buick and also received a slew of updates for 2014 that mirrored those in the Regal: exterior styling changes, active grille shutters for increased fuel economy, revised interior layout, and more available technology.
+The available direct-injected V-6 makes 303-hp and is bi-fuel capable, meaning it can run on E85 ethanol as well as gasoline.

 Rounding out Buick’s lineup is the three-row Enclave crossover.
-The power liftgate comes standard, a welcome convenience feature, while heated and cooled front seats and a navigation system are optional, as is all-wheel drive.
+It offers a standard power liftgate for added convenience, while heated and cooled front seats and a navigation system are optional, as is all-wheel drive.